 In your senior year, you will concentrate on your Honors Thesis, the culmination of your academic journey.

 The Honors Thesis

 The Honors Thesis is a comprehensive effort of original scholarship and is the culminating experience of your Commonwealth Honors College academic journey.
 You will find that it is one of the most challenging and rewarding goals you will accomplish in your college career.

-Honors Advisors are important guides for your academic journey.
+Honors Advisors, along with advisors in your major, are important guides for your academic journey.
 They help you with course selection and planning, choosing a major, incorporating study abroad into your academic career, finding research resources, expanding your academic and co-curricular experiences, and navigating the Honors Curriculum.